Jayteare/studio/README.md

 *   Losing track of recurring subscriptions.
 *   Difficulty in understanding spending patterns.

-We saw an opportunity to leverage AI to automate these tasks, transforming a painful chore into a source of valuable financial clarity.
+I saw an opportunity to leverage AI to automate these tasks, transforming a painful chore into a source of valuable financial clarity.
 The goal was to create a tool that not only digitizes invoices but also provides intelligent insights to help users manage their finances more effectively and save precious time.

-## What We Learned
+## What I Learned

 This project was a fantastic learning experience, particularly in:

-*   **Integrating Generative AI (Genkit & Google AI):** We dived deep into using Genkit with Google's Gemini models for complex tasks like data extraction from documents, natural language summarization, categorization, and semantic search through embeddings.
-We learned how to craft effective prompts and structure AI flows for reliable outputs.
+*   **Integrating Generative AI (Genkit & Google AI):** I dived deep into using Genkit with Google's Gemini models for complex tasks like data extraction from documents, natural language summarization, categorization, and semantic search through embeddings.
+I learned how to craft effective prompts and structure AI flows for reliable outputs.
-*   **Full-Stack Next.js Development:** Building a complete application with Next.js (App Router, Server Components, Server Actions) reinforced our understanding of modern web development practices.
+*   **Full-Stack Next.js Development:** Building a complete application with Next.js (App Router, Server Components, Server Actions) reinforced my understanding of modern web development practices.
-*   **MongoDB for Data Persistence:** We utilized MongoDB for storing user data and invoice information, including setting up a vector search index for similarity searches on invoice summary embeddings.
+*   **MongoDB for Data Persistence:** I utilized MongoDB for storing user data and invoice information, including setting up a vector search index for similarity searches on invoice summary embeddings.
 This involved learning about schema design for NoSQL and specific MongoDB aggregation pipeline features for vector search and data analysis (like spending distribution).
-*   **Google Cloud Services Integration:** We integrated Google Cloud Storage (GCS) for secure file storage and Google AI Platform (Vertex AI via Genkit) for the core AI functionalities.
+*   **Google Cloud Services Integration:** I integrated Google Cloud Storage (GCS) for secure file storage and Google AI Platform (Vertex AI via Genkit) for the core AI functionalities.
-*   **Component-Based UI with ShadCN/UI & Tailwind CSS:** We focused on building a clean, responsive, and user-friendly interface using pre-built ShadCN components and styling them with Tailwind CSS, adhering to a specific design language.
+*   **Component-Based UI with ShadCN/UI & Tailwind CSS:** I focused on building a clean, responsive, and user-friendly interface using pre-built ShadCN components and styling them with Tailwind CSS, adhering to a specific design language.
 *   **State Management & Authentication:** Implementing robust user authentication and managing application state with React Context and `useActionState` for server actions provided practical experience in building secure and interactive applications.
-*   **Iterative Development & Debugging:** The process of building, testing, and refining features, especially when integrating AI, taught us the importance of iterative development and effective debugging strategies for both frontend and backend issues.
+*   **Iterative Development & Debugging:** The process of building, testing, and refining features, especially when integrating AI, taught me the importance of iterative development and effective debugging strategies for both frontend and backend issues.

-## How We Built It
+## How I Built It

 "Invoice Insights" is a full-stack web application built with a modern tech stack: